I'm Giving the Disgraced Noble Lady I Rescued a Crash Course in Naughtiness

 is a Japanese light novel series written by Sametarō Fukada and illustrated by Sakura Miwabe.
 It began as a web novel that started in the Shōsetsuka ni Narō website in August 2019.
 It was later acquired by Shufu to Seikatsu Sha, who have published four volumes and one short story collection since March 2020 under their Pash!
 Books imprint.

-A manga adaptation illustrated by Ichiho Katsura has been serialized in the Pash Up! website since March 2020, with its chapters collected into ten tankōbon volumes as of September 2025.
+A manga adaptation illustrated by Ichiho Katsura was serialized in the Pash Up! website from March 2020 to August 2026, with its chapters collected into eleven tankōbon volumes as of April 2026.
 An anime television series adaptation produced by Zero-G and Digital Network Animation aired from October to December 2023.

 Plot

 After being betrayed by her fiancé and abused by her family, a young noblewoman named Charlotte Evans is forced to flee her home.
 Along the way, a misanthropic wizard named Allen Crawford, who is known as the Dark Lord due to his personality, comes across her.
 Once he hears her story following their arrival at his mansion, Allen decides that he is going to indulge Charlotte in naughtiness by pampering her to her heart's content.